wasm-forge/ic-test/README.md

 ```

 - Creates a new test project in the `tests` folder.
-- Looks for your canisters and contracts, then generates the necessary API bindings and a sample test file.
+- Looks for your canisters and contracts, generates API bindings and a sample test.
-- Also creates an `ic-test.json` file to store generator configuration for future runs.
+- Generates an `ic-test.json` configuration file.
-- Fails if the `tests` folder already exists.
+- Fails if the `tests` folder already exists, the user would need to chose a different name.

 ### Update/regenerate an existing test project